uhlibraries-digital/bcdams-map/guidelines/format.md

 **DPLA MAP v4 Usage:** Physical medium or dimensions of described resource.

 Enter the medium of the described resource.
+For video materials, this field will contain information about sound.

 __EXAMPLES__
 - Graphite pencil and ink on vellum
 - Mixed media (textiles, acrylic, found objects)
+- 16mm film, no sound
+- U-Matic tape, sound